 In the 5th and last line we have a Retention clause which is right now set on No Guarantee.
 You can set Retention clause either on Guarantee or No Guarantee.

 - RETENTION GUARANTEE specifies that Oracle Database should preserve unexpired undo data in all undo segments of tablespace.
 This setting is useful if you need to issue an Oracle Flashback Query or an Oracle Flashback Transaction Query to diagnose and correct a problem with the data.

 - RETENTION NOGUARANTEE returns the undo behavior to normal.
 Space occupied by unexpired undo data in undo segments can be consumed if necessary by ongoing transactions.
 This is also the default setting.

 If you do not specify this clause then oracle engine will by default set the retention on No Guarantee.

 To drop a tablespace from the database, we use the DROP TABLESPACE statement.
 The optional clause INCLUDING CONTENTS recursively removes any segments (tables, indexes, and so on) in the tablespace, like this:

 DROP TABLESPACE dba_sandbox INCLUDING CONTENTS;

 Dropping a tablespace does not automatically remove the datafiles from the file system.
-Use the additional clause INCLUDING CONTENTS AND DATAFILES to remove the underlying datafiles as well as the stored objects, like this:
+You need to use the additional clause INCLUDING CONTENTS AND DATAFILES to remove the underlying datafiles as well as the stored objects, like this:

 DROP TABLESPACE hr_data INCLUDING CONTENTS AND DATAFILES;

-That’s it on How to crate undo tablespace.
+That’s it on How to create undo tablespace.
 Hope you were able to understand the concept of creating Undo Tablespace that I discussed here.
-Kindly do share this on your social networking and help me reach out to more people.
+Kindly do share this on your social network and help me reach out to more people.
 Thanks for reading & have a great day!